crxms/Fediverse-Verification/README.md

 ## Purpose

 The verification process involves adding `<link rel="me">` tags in an HTML file hosted here.
-These links allow platforms like Mastodon, Friendica, PixelFed, and Lemmy to confirm that my profiles are associated with this repository or domain.
+These links allow platforms like Mastodon, Friendica, PixelFed, and Lemmy to confirm that CRXM is associated with this repository or domain.

 ## How It Works